With limited floor space at the Bett Education Show, we maximised budget for this exhibition booth design and build project by building high.

-Using the maximum 4m height allowance we built a central overhanging curved wall, evocative of a huge wave.
-Complete with integrated spotlights illuminating the demo area below, the ‘wave’ was noticeable right across the exhibition hall and gave a sense of movement and flow which was echoed through the wall graphics.
+Using the maximum 4m height allowance, we built a central overhanging curved wall, evocative of a huge wave.
+Complete with integrated spotlights illuminating the demo area below, the wave feature – noticeable right across the exhibition hall – gave a sense of movement and flow echoed through the wall graphics.

-For the demo area we designed and built three cylindrical illuminated ‘pods’ each one concealing cabling running back to the store, powering each of the ‘Thin client’ demo screens seated on top.
+For the demo area we designed and built three cylindrical illuminated pods, each one concealing cabling running back to the store, powering each of the ‘Thin client’ demo screens seated on top.

 Have a look at other examples of exhibition design.